 Trout, especially wild trout, are primarily insect-eaters.
 Sometimes those insects are big, winged mayflies eaten off the surface, but most of them are insects in their larval stage underwater.
 Many of these larval insects look a lot like worms; small, wriggling, defenseless grubs that provide a trout with an easy meal.
 Worms also have a near-perfect neutral buoyancy that gives them a natural, insect-like look in the water.

-Earthworms or red wigglers are actually pretty unlikely to find their way into the mouth of a trout in the wild, but they look and smell so much like insect larvae that the trout don’t really care.
+Earthworms or red wigglers aren’t a particularly abundant natural trout food source in the wild, but they look and smell so much like insect larvae that the trout don’t really care.
 On top of that, trout also love leeches in the wild, and leeches look very similar to worms when wriggling through the water.

 The important thing to keep in mind is that many of the worms we buy for trout bait are much bigger meals than anything they would see in the wild.
 You might get a lunker brown trout with a full-sized nightcrawler, but most trout will be too intimidated by something that size.
 Instead, cut down your worms to sizes that are big enough to be an enticing meal, but not so big that they look unnatural (somewhere between 2-6 inches).